In this tutorial, I show you how to install a DIY folding wall desk along with other woodworking techniques and tips.

 Locate Wall Studs

-I own a cheap stud finder, but I don’t like using it.
-It is inaccurate and I always lose it.
+I own a cheap stud finder, but it is inaccurate.

 Secure Folding Hinges to Studs